emqx/emqx-docs/en_US/data-integration/data-bridge-rocketmq.md

 ## Create a Rule with RocketMQ Sink for Events Recording

-This section demonstrates how to create a rule to record the clients' online/offline status and forward the events data to the RocketMQ topic `TestTopic` through an action with configured Sink.
+This section demonstrates how to create a rule for recording the clients' online/offline status and forwarding the events data to the RocketMQ topic `TestTopic` via a configured Sink.

 The rule creation steps are similar to those in [Create a Rule with RocketMQ Sink for Message Storage](#create-a-rule-with-rocketmq-sink-for-message-storage) except for the SQL rule syntax.